Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Site description and seismic measurements

-The field measurements are conducted in a man-made sand pool located at Natural Resources Institute Finland (Luke) premises in Laukaa, Finland.
-Generally, sand pool serves a controlled environment to explore groundwater distribution with a knowledge of the media’s geometry and physical parameters.
-The Laukaa test site stands as a homogeneous and isotropic custom pool, integrated into a recirculating aquaculture system.
-It contains uniform sand grain size and is surrounded by an impermeable clay lining, as detailed in \cite{pulkkinen2021start}.
-The pool's dimensions are well-defined, facilitating adjustments to the groundwater table level as required.
-With this setup, it is possible to calculate the actual volumes of water as well as collect the seismic data corresponding to them.
+The field measurements were conducted in a man-made sand pool at the Natural Resources Institute Finland (Luke) in Laukaa, Finland.
+Generally, the sand pool serves as a controlled environment to explore groundwater distribution with a knowledge of the media’s geometry and physical parameters.
+Although natural small-scale variability exists, the site can be reasonably approximated as a homogeneous and isotropic sand body for the purposes of our modelling.
+For conceptual clarity, we divide the domain into three approximate zones: an air-saturated porous region, a water-saturated porous region, and the surrounding elastic material.
+The pool is enclosed by an impermeable clay lining \cite{pulkkinen2021start} and its dimensions are well defined, allowing controlled adjustments of the water-table level.
+This makes it possible to compute the true water volumes for each measurement configuration.
+The water-saturated region occupies the bottom of the pool (23.5 m by 8.2 m at 2 m depth), while the overlying air-saturated zone extends to approximately 29.5 m by 14.2 m.